 Fair Inc. helps both temporary and permanent residents in Japan in finding a job, either part-time or full-time.
 With a wide network of companies in different locations, it offers jobs in different industries like medical, engineering, IT, food and beverages, sales, and many more.
 It is not just a recruitment agency, it has a heart for everyone.

 If you desire to be an English language teacher in Japan, try the JET Programme.
 It promotes international exchange between Japan and other countries, sending foreign teachers to Japanese schools.
 You can see complete information about the currently available positions and the requirements to join the program.

 Gaijin is the Japanese word for foreigners.
 Obviously, it contains jobs for foreigners, even for those who know no Japanese.
 The job site is very comprehensive.
 You can see a variety of positions from different industries and offers full-time and part-time jobs.

 In service to bilingual and multilingual people since 1998, this website offers a wide range of opportunities in different industries – IT, banking, automotive, and food industries.
 You also can customize your search by job category, industry, and language or even make a quick search according to your preference.

 This site’s homepage will give you the feeling of coming to Japan.
 It gives you the choice of, not only to look for a job of your preference but, searching by prefecture.
 It also offers other jobs that you can’t see from other job sites.

-This website is full of job-related information for those who are living and looking for a job in Japan.
+This website is full of job-related information for those who are living and looking for a job, including jobs in Japan for English speakers.
 The center, a public employment office run by the Ministry of Health, Labour and Welfare, specializes in providing job counseling and placement services for non-Japanese students and specialists or technical experts.